storj/docs/app/dcs/third-party-tools/splunk/page.md

 ### Connect Storj remote storage

 1\.
 To connect Storj remote storage to Splunk, add Storj volume information to indexes.conf.
-This is usually added at the top of the file.&#x20;
+This is usually added at the top of the file.

 See Splunk's [indexes.conf](https://docs.splunk.com/Documentation/Splunk/7.3.1/Admin/Indexesconf#indexes.conf.spec) documentation for more details.